-The USA toppled as world’s most competitive economy
+The economy of the USA toppled as world’s most competitive economy

 IMD World Competitiveness rankings released